 Children can sometimes be reluctant to wear a medical bracelet.
 If you get them involved in choosing one in their favourite colour or style, this will definitely help.

 As well as wearing your allergy medical alert ID, make sure you also set up your emergency medical information and contacts on your phone.
 Another great idea is to use an EpiPen bag tag or key chain, to help first responders know where to find your EpiPen in an emergency.

-And if you are new to EpiPens, make sure to check out our guide – Making friends with your EpiPen.
+If you are new to EpiPens, make sure to check out our practical tips – Making friends with your EpiPen.